Tauffer-Consulting/domino-docs/docs/pieces/create_pieces.md

 .. collapse:: Enum

-    You must first create an :code:`Enum` class with its corresponding options in the :code:`models.py`, then use this class as a type.
+    You must first create an `Enum` class with its corresponding options in the `models.py`, then use this class as a type.

     .. code-block:: python